bozheng22/sit725-2021-t2-prac9/README.md

 Sign up a new account if you don't have one

-make sure the docker is insatlled properly on your computer
+Make sure the docker is insatlled properly on your computer

 Create a Dockerfile and .dockerignore under root folder

-run the follwoing command to build your docker image `docker build -t dockeruser/myproject .`
+Run the follwoing command to build your docker image `docker build -t dockeruser/myproject .`

-run you docker by running:
+Run the docker container by running:
 `docker run -d -p 3000:3000 dockeruser/myproject`